supby/job-worker/README.md

 ### Authentification

 Authentification is based on x.509 certificates.
-Every side checks others side certificate against common CA. Clients certificate should be geenrated and signed by CA during provisioning process.
+Every side checks others side certificate against common CA. Clients certificate should be generated and signed by CA during provisioning process.

 ### Authorization

-Roles system is based on "Issued to" field of clients certificate.
-Provisioning center geenrates clients certificate based on clients registration data and assigned role.
+Client's role should be stored in X.509 v3 extensions of clients certificate.
+Provisioning center generates clients certificate based on clients registration data and assigned role.
 Using this approach clients certificate can be mapped to appropriate role on server side.

+Server should supports two roles:
+- Readonly: quering job status, stream job output.
+- Full: full access to functionality provided by API.

+## Trade-offs

+### Authorization

+As provisioning of client is not part of the task, CA and certificates will be generated manually using openssl.
+Roles will be hardcoded in memory on server side.

+### Loggining

+As persistent logging system is not part of the task.
+Server it self will log in standart output.
+Logs from jobs processes will be stored in memory only with some rotation based on size.